AbsurdlySuspicious/ovpn-leak-iptables/README.md

 ### DNS leaking

-This script allows to access private subnets.
-If your router or any other device in local network works as dns server and your system is configured to use it (either manually or trough DHCP) this may lead to your dns requests leak outside VPN.
+This script allows access to private subnets.
+If your router or any other device in local network works as dns server and your system is configured to use it (either manually or by DHCP) this may lead to your dns requests leak.
 Configure your resolv.conf or additional iptables rules carefully to prevent this.

 ### Rules example